 Once you’re in Martinborough, many wineries are within walking distance, although having a car does allow you to explore the greater Wairarapa region.
 Cycling is also a popular way to tour the wineries, with bike hire available in town.

-There are over 20 wineries in the Martinborough (most within walking for cycling distance from the town), however the broader Wairarapa wine region extends to Masterton, Gladstone and other smaller settlements.
-As most of them are small and family owned, the entire Wairarapa region only produces around three per cent of New Zealand’s wine.
-Here are a few to visit during your stay:
+There are over 20 wineries in the Martinborough (most within walking or cycling distance from the town), however the broader Wairarapa wine region extends to Masterton, Gladstone and other smaller settlements.
+As most are small and family-owned, the entire Wairarapa region only produces around three per cent of New Zealand’s wine.
+If you're short on time, you can do a winery tour from Wellington, otherwise here are a few to visit during your stay:

 Martinborough Vineyard is regularly listed among New Zealand's leading producers.
 It has a friendly cellar door with a wide range of styles available for tastings.
 Platters are offered during summer.
 Open daily.